SourceBox-LLC/FineFoundry/README.md

 ![Dataset Analysis tab](img/ff_dataset_analysis.png)

-- Select dataset source (Hugging Face or JSON) and click Analyze dataset.
+- Select dataset source (Database Session or Hugging Face) and click Analyze dataset.
 - Use "Select all" to toggle all modules at once.
 - Toggles gate computation and visibility:
   - Basic Stats